The quickest vegetarian white bean chili ever, this easy recipe uses hummus to reduce the cooking time down to only 15 minutes.

 But what I can do is offer you chili.

 While it may be hard to saddle up to a big bowl of steaming hot chili during an August kickoff when the humidity is sauna level and heat index over 100 degrees, mid- to late-season tailgating can and should involve chili.
+And by all means, as we approach the Super Bowl, I think it’s a law that chili must be on your menu.

 Whether you fancy a red bean chili with ground meat, a beanless chili topped with cheddar or want to really turn the tailgating table on its head and serve a vegetarian white bean chili, a big bowl of steaming hot chili is always a welcome addition to football season.